appscode/blog/content/post/kubevault-webinar/index.md

 5) Operator over Helm charts
 6) KubeVault Introduction & Features
 7) Demo
-    * Deploy & Enable SecretEngine
+    * Deploy VaultServer using KubeVault Operator
-    * Mount Credential in a Pod
+    * Enable & Configure Database SecretEngine
-    * High Availability & Disaster Recovery
+    * Mount Dynamically generated credentials in a Pod using CSI Driver
 8) Q & A Session

 ## Description of the Webinar